Err-Handlers/GraceShopper/README.md

 ![](/assets/github-actions-secrets.png)

-Each project group will elect one person to be the "owner" of the heroku account, and that person's api key and email address will be used to register the secrets above.

-**After the bootcamp ends**, you might want to redeploy and make changes to your team's application.
-Once you've forked this repo to your personal GitHub Account, you can add your own secrets and redeploy under a different heroku app name!

 ## Deployment

 In `.github/workflows` you'll find a YAML, an acronym for "YAML Ain't Markup Language", that triggers an automated deployment by watching your `main` branch: whenever a new pull request is merged to `main`, your app will automagically deploy itself on heroku.